 There are two types of tinnitus.
 Subjective tinnitus includes head and ear sounds that only you can hear.
 Objective tinnitus refers to noises produced within your body that a doctor can hear using a stethoscope.
 These noises are caused by blood flow, muscle movements, or middle ear disorders like otosclerosis, allergies, or benign tumors.
 Objective tinnitus is rare, contributing less than 5% of all cases.

 Tinnitus is not a disease itself.
 Rather, it’s a symptom of other health conditions like metabolic, vascular, or autoimmune disorders.
-For many people, finding the exact cause can be difficult because about 200 health conditions have tinnitus as a symptom.
+For many people, finding the exact cause can be difficult because many health conditions can have tinnitus as a symptom.

 Some health conditions linked with tinnitus include: